What Does An Auto Mechanic Do?

-You will take a variety of classes that can include things like steerings systems, brake systems, manual transmission as well as some more common classes like math and possibly engineering or computers.
-All of these play together to make you a stronger candidate to future employers.
+You will take a variety of classes that can include things like steerings systems, brake systems, and manual transmission as well as some more common classes like math and possibly engineering or computers.
+All of these play together to make you a stronger candidate for future employers.

 Below are some of the skills and personality traits that will typically make someone more successful in this career path and make you more interesting to potential employers.

 While some mechanics have no interaction with customers – many do, so it is essential to make sure you have the patience and communication skills needed to help a customer.
 You may need to help them diagnose their issues and explain in detail what you need to do to fix the problem!
 You also need to be able to communicate with your co-workers too.

 Definitely not a job for the weak!
 Having some strength will go far with this job.
 From turning a wrench on very tight nuts and bolts to lifting big parts you will get a workout on most days.

 Pros & Cons Of Being An Auto Mechanic

 - Can be an entrepreneur and own a shop

 - Job stability

 - Physical strain on the body can result in issues as you age